hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 -   **request:** ask for two or more parameters other than the primary time column;
     **example:** `http://server/hapi/data?dataset=MY_MAG_DATA&parameters=Bx,By&start=1999Z&stop=2000Z`
-    **response:** primary time column followed by the requested parameters in the order they occurred in the original, non-subsetted dataset header (not in the order of the subset request)
+    **response:** primary time column followed by the requested parameters in the order they occurred in the original, non-subsetted dataset header (note that the parameter ordering in the request must match the original ordering anyway - see just below)

 -   **request:** including the `parameters` option, but not specifying any parameter names;
     **example:** `http://server/hapi/data?dataset=MY_MAG_DATA&parameters=&start=1999Z&stop=2000Z`